 Inside: Dealing with a water-stained granite?
 No problem!
-It's easy removing water stains from granite with this simple tip!
+It's easy removing dark water stains from granite with this simple tip!
 Water stains and calcium deposits will be gone in no time with this easy tip.

 I love my granite countertops.
 For the most part, they are really easy to take care of and they look great!

 I picked out a stone that has some darker and lighter colors in them so if they aren't perfectly clean it doesn't matter.
 Crumbs left on the counter just kind of blend in.

 Years ago I started making my own homemade granite cleaner that I absolutely love!!
 It's easy to make and it makes the countertops shine.

 It gets off just about anything, except for water stains.
 The hard water stains on the granite were driving me nuts.

 I first noticed the hard water-stained granite by our soap dispenser and faucet.
 When we would wash our hands or go to do dishes we were leaving behind small drips of water.

 Over time it led to a big water stain on granite.
 Normally I have a great go-to trick for dealing with hard water, however, using vinegar on granite is a big no-no.